gpjt/stupid-proxy/README.md

 the whole client connection is sent down to the appropriate port on that backend.
 The proxy will keep proxying data back and forth until one of the endpoints closes the connection.

+MIT licensed, in case you're crazy enough to want to use it for something :-)